Kovach History, Family Crest & Coats of Arms

 The surname Kovach was first found in East Prussia, where the name Kowalski was a royal house in what was originally Poland but passed through history from Prussia to Czechoslovakia and back to Polish.
 The name gained a reputation for its contribution to the emerging mediaeval society in Silesia.
 It later became more prominent as numerous branches of the same house acquired distant estates, some of which were located in other countries.
 Through the acquisition of these estates as well as their important contributions to society, the family successfully elevated their social status.
 The name originated as an occupational name for a blacksmith.

-Important Dates for the Kovach family
+Early History of the Kovach family

 This web page shows only a small excerpt of our Kovach research.
 Another 87 words (6 lines of text) are included under the topic Early Kovach History in all our PDF Extended History products and printed products wherever possible.